 Our experts use the Skin Pen, iBeauty Machine to make several small holes across the treatment area (face, neck, decollete, chest, arms, thighs, etc.).
 Since the needles are inserted at a vertical angle, we use a separating sheath (cover) per patient to create sterility (we also sterilize the pen after every treatment).
 Hydra-Gel may or may not be used over the area, this method reduces recovery time and side effects, such as redness and swelling.

 The SkinPen’s needles penetrate the skin using an automated motion.
 This, along with the numbing cream minimizes patient discomfort.
 The small punctures (including the indirect ones that are around the area of treatment) actually stimulate a natural healing process because the body thinks it has been injured.
 Then, the body creates new collagen which gives us a younger-looking, refreshed appearance.

 Our experts understand Microneedling and How it Works to provide great skin benefits and with the decades of experience in skin rejuvenation treatments, you’ll be put into the best hands in western Pa.
 We can adjust the depth and speed of the needles, per patient and per skin condition, which allows for a customized treatment plan for every individual.

 The final result is smaller pores and tighter skin.
 The SkinPen is safer, effective and requires no side effects.
 It will dramatically improve the look of texture and tone, acne scars, wrinkles, fine lines, and dullness.

 (Collagen Induction Therapy) is the body’s natural method of healing used to increase elastin and collagen.
 The SkinPen penetrates tiny needles that exert lymph, blood, and serum in a controlled aspect.
 This process initiates cellular healing into 3 phases.

 Phase 1: Inflammation

-This is initiated by the micro needling into the skin’s tissue.
-The cells release growth factors which signal the immune system to begin wound healing.
+This is initiated by the micro-needling into the skin’s tissue.
+The cells release growth factors that signal the immune system to begin wound healing.
 The cells are sent into different areas of the “controlled injury” to increase blood supply and create new material.

 Phase 2: Proliferation